cosinekitty/astronomy/source/js/README.md

 <a name="SearchSunLongitude"></a>

 ## SearchSunLongitude(targetLon, dateStart, limitDays) ⇒ [<code>AstroTime</code>](#AstroTime) \| <code>null</code>
-Searches for the moment in time when the center of the Sun reaches a given apparent ecliptic longitude, as seen from the center of the Earth, within a given range of dates.
-This function can be used to determine equinoxes and solstices.
-However, it is usually more convenient and efficient to call [Seasons](#Seasons) to calculate equinoxes and solstices for a given calendar year.
-`SearchSunLongitude` is more general in that it allows searching for arbitrary longitude values.

 **Kind**: global function
 **Returns**: [<code>AstroTime</code>](#AstroTime) \| <code>null</code> - The date and time when the Sun reaches the apparent ecliptic longitude `targetLon`
      within the range of times specified by `dateStart` and `limitDays`.